coppinaphil/concertsinrochester/README.md

 # 🎸 Rochester Concerts

 A modern, fast, and mobile-responsive web app for discovering upcoming concerts and live music events in Rochester, NY and surrounding venues including CMAC and Darien Lake.
+Honestly, just wanted to mess around and make a quick project with express on lightsail then realized I should actually publish this and lightsail is a bit much for something so basic.
+Shout out ticketmaster for the API!
+5k a day tyvm... omw to partner HA!

+Testing some SEO with astro as well, may or may not come back to this and add all of upstate NY.
+ANYWAYS....

 ![Rochester Concerts](https://img.shields.io/badge/Live%20Music-Rochester%20NY-blue?style=for-the-badge)
 ![Performance](https://img.shields.io/badge/Performance-90%2B-green?style=for-the-badge)